Yun'an, Yunfu: Shaopao

 In Yun'an District, most rural areas keep this folk custom, also called "firing cannons" or "the ceremony of cannons", "烧炮” in Chinese.
 It is one of the traditional folk activities that the locals celebrate the good harvest of the last year, and pray for a good weather and a good harvest this year.
 The custom enjoys a long history, dated back to the late Ming dynasty, and has been followed for more than four hundred years.
-The rite of the ceremony is rich in content, by playing music, ancestor worship, lion dance, firing the cannon ("燃炮" in Chinese), "sending up the cannon" ("放炮" in Chinese), "pursuit the cannon" ("抢彩头" in Chinese) etc. The most popular one is to chase the "cannon".
-After the launch of the cannon, the villagers will rush to pick it up, for they can get a considerable gift or reward.
-Besides, at this day, the locals will prepare a big feast to entertain their friends and relatives.
+The ceremony includes music, ancestor worship, lion dance, firing the cannon ("燃炮" in Chinese), "sending up the cannon" ("放炮" in Chinese), "pursuit the cannon" ("抢彩头" in Chinese) etc. The most popular is to chase the "cannon": after the launch of the cannon, the villagers rush to pick it up, to win a reward.
+Locals prepare feasts on the day.

 Food

 Liantan Stuffed Bean Curd

 "连滩酿豆腐” in Chinese, it is a dish made with fish meat, salt, fermented blank bean, leeks, flour, and pepper.

 In Yun'an, the ordinary family get used to entertain their relatives or friends with it in festivals, especially the area of Liantan near the Xi River.
-Because of the local unique freshwater, the dish is tasty and renowned in Guangdong province, even in Hong Kong and Macau.
-It is believed that the flavour of the "overnight tofu", tastes more creamy, sweeter, and more delicious, and therefore the locals tend to make much more for the next day to eat again.
+The dish is well regarded in Guangdong province, even in Hong Kong and Macau.
+It is believed that the flavour of the "overnight tofu", tastes more creamy and sweeter, and therefore the locals tend to make much more for the next day to eat again.